Learn more about our Summer Camp Artists and Instructors!

 Maria received her Bachelor’s degree in Art with an emphasis in Multimedia from San Diego State University.
 She prefers to work mainly with digital art forms such as photography, three-dimensional design, animation, and film.
 She is currently a Teaching Artist here at the New Children’s museum as well as teaches at other local arts organizations.
 Maria’s favorite part of her job at The New Children’s Museum is teaching and inspiring others in art.
 Maria joined the Teaching Artist team in January of 2015, and has since led and assisted with several camp programs.

 Elizabeth has been a committed and well known visual arts instructor in the San Diego community for over twenty years.
-She is National Board Certified and has an active background in Person Centered Education.
+She is National Board Certified educator and has an active background in Person Centered Education.
 Elizabeth fosters an individualistic learning environment that encourages authentic self-awareness.
 She encourages her students let go of their fears and judgments and decide to let art into their lives.
-Her art classes are a place to be oneself, to be playful, and to be curious.
+Her art classes are a place to be oneself, to be playful and to be curious.
 She is best known for facilitating great freedom of expression and encouraging students to follow their own path in art.
 Elizabeth is excited to be joining the Museum’s camp team for her third summer.